0xsend/send-info-docs/docs/send-mobile-apps/overview.md

 ## Getting Started

-Visit <a href="https://send.app" class="multisig-token-link" target="_blank">send.app</a> on your mobile device to create your account and start using Send today.
+Visit <a href="https://send.app" className="multisig-token-link" target="_blank">send.app</a> on your mobile device to create your account and start using Send today.
 The PWA can be added to your home screen for quick access and app-like functionality.

 :::tip Stay Updated